Python-Test-Engineer/iwswordpress/README.md

 Currently working with Ionic/React/Capacitor to create apps that work on all platforms with just(!)
 HTML/CSS/JS - 'write once, run anywhere'.

-Whilst technology skills are what I need to learn, the real learning is *mindset*...the ability to be persistent, deal with frustration and have courage to embrace the learning curve of new technologies.
-The 'WALL' to progresshas been frequent.
+Whilst technology skills are what I need to learn, the real learning is *mindset*...the ability to be persistent, deal with frustration and have the courage to embrace the learning curve of new technologies.
+The 'WALL' to progress has been frequent.
 It has become an old friend/teacher rather than a bitter enemy.

 Community learning, (self-taught), using YouTube, Udemy and FrontendMasters.